dariotarantini/vgram/README.md

 Thats it.
 You are ready to go.

 ## Custom endpoint
-You can set a custom telegram endpoint via `Bot.endpoint` value.
-Default is set to `https://api.telegram.org/bot`
+You can set a custom telegram endpoint.